pratapladhani/mcs-labs/labs/pipelines-and-source-control/README.md

 In this section, you'll learn how to create Power Platform pipelines, configure deployment stages, and set up automated deployments for controlled releases.

-**Scenario:** You have a solution ready in DEV and need to establish an automated process to deploy it through TEST to PROD environments with minimal effort and maximum consistency.
+**Scenario:** You have a solution ready in DEV and need to establish an automated process to deploy it to a PROD environment with minimal effort and maximum consistency.

 ### Objective